Multistage Utility Preference Robust Optimization: Robust models

 In the multistage expected utility optimization models that we presented in the previous section, the true utility functions which capture the DM's preferences at each stage are assumed to be known.
 This assumption may not be satisfied in practice as we discussed in the introduction section.
 It motivates us to consider a robust model where the optimal decision at each stage is based on the worst-case utility function from a set of plausible utility functions.
 Since the robust model is essentially built upon von Neumann-Morgenstern expected utility theory, we make a blanket assumption as follows.

-\begin{assumption} The DM's preference can be represented by von Neumann-Morgenstern expected utility theory at all stages and their preferences at different stages are consistent. \end{assumption}
+\begin{assumption} The DM's preference can be represented by von Neumann-Morgenstern expected utility theory {and is consistent at each state.} \end{assumption}

-In practice, DM's utility preferences may be inconsistent due to cognitive biases \cite{TvK74} and/or elicitation errors \cite{AmD15}.
-Bertsimas and O'Hair \cite{BeO13} and Armbruster and Delage \cite{AmD15} proposed some approaches to handle the issue, it is possible to use the same approach for multistage decision making problems, here we restrict our discussions to the consistent preference case so that we may focus on the key challenges arising from multistage maximin problems.
+{ The assumption on the preference consistency means that at each state, there exists at least one VNM's utility function which can be used to represent all of the elicited/observed preferences of the DM at the state. } In practice, { however}, DM's utility preferences may be inconsistent due to cognitive biases \cite{TvK74} and/or elicitation errors \cite{AmD15}.
+Bertsimas and O'Hair \cite{BeO13} and Armbruster and Delage \cite{AmD15} proposed some approaches to handle the issue.
+Here by introducing Assumption \ref{Assu:VNM-DM}, we restrict our discussions to the consistent preference case so that we may focus on the key challenges arising from multistage maximin problems.